clericl/clericl.github.io/catena/README.md

 ### Motivations

 Language and culture are inextricable from each other.
-Words carry the weight of time and place, holding onto the common emotions, ideas, and the other most salient parts of life that people need to share their experiences.
-Etymology is a way to explore these ideas and bridge time and place, seeing how different peoples across different eras find similarities in the things they need to express to each other.
-Realizing these connections in a data visualization is a fantastic way to reach back in time to see how cultures overlap, evolve, and come together into the English language we know today.
+Words carry the weight of time and place, holding within them the emotions, ideas, and other salient parts of life that link every individual person.
+Etymology is a way to bridge these times and places, and by tracking the etymology of a word, we can see how different peoples across different eras find similarities in the things they need to express to each other.
+Realizing these connections in a data visualization is a fantastic way to reach back in time to see how cultures overlap, evolve, and come together in sharing our lives.

 ### High-level Overview